 The 'Class C' exemption was removed as of 31 March 2014.

 Currently properties left empty will be charged at 100% of chargeable rate, regardless of whether they are furnished or not.

 Properties affected by the removal of second home discount

 The VOA cannot deal with matters arising from the removal of the second home discount.
-Owners of second homes may wish to explore if they are eligible to be assessed under Non Domestic Rates rather than council tax.
+Owners of second homes may wish to explore if they are eligible to be assessed under National Non Domestic Rates (business rates) rather than council tax.

-If you have been affected by the recent changes resulting from welfare reforms and the council tax reduction scheme, the VOA are unable to help you unless you qualify for a banding reduction for any of the reasons above.
+If you have been affected by the changes resulting from welfare reforms and the council tax reduction scheme, the VOA are unable to help you unless you qualify for banding reduction on other grounds.